-Many ski fields offer full-day lesson programs for children ages 5 and up, but flexible morning or afternoon programs are even better, especially for less advanced skiers who are likely to tire after a solid morning on the slopes.
+Many ski fields offer full-day lesson programs for children ages 5 and up.
+However, flexible morning or afternoon programs are even better.
+This is especially true for less advanced skiers who are likely to tire after a solid morning on the slopes.

-If your children are under 5, not all ski fields offer childcare or age-appropriate lessons, so choosing a ski field catering to your children is crucial.
+If your children are under 5, not all ski fields offer childcare or age-appropriate lessons.
+Therefore, choosing a ski field catering to your children is crucial.

 Cardrona Alpine Resort has the most comprehensive and flexible lesson and childcare programs of any New Zealand ski field.